 - Use oil, gas, kerosene or wood-burning stoves only when properly vented to the outdoors.

 - Remove window air conditioning units to reduce drafts.
 If this isn't possible, cover all sides of the unit to minimize leakage.

-- Don't forget that computers, fax machines, TV's, VCR's, CD players, cable boxes, cassette decks also consume energy because of their standby features.
+- Don't forget that computers, TV's, CD players, and cable boxes also consume energy because of their standby features.
 Some will continue to consume energy even when turned off if they are plugged in.
-Consider unplugging when you leave home or go on vacation.
+Consider unplugging when you leave home.

 - Activate the ''sleep'' feature on home office equipment.
 This automatically minimizes power consumption when not in use.

 - If you have a pool, remember that it, too, consumes energy - consider a pool cover to minimize the operation of the circulation pump.